 Works with Alexa Local Connection Requirements

 If your device connects to Alexa through a third-party hub, bridge, or gateway, or through the built-in hub in Amazon Echo devices, you must meet the local connection requirements to receive Works with Alexa (WWA) certification.
-These requirements apply to devices that connect to Echo devices with local control, and to skill-enabled devices and ACK devices that also support local connection protocols.
+These requirements apply to devices that connect to Echo devices with local control, and to skill-enabled devices and Alexa Connect Kit (ACK) devices that also support local connection protocols.

 Bluetooth mesh requirements

 If your product connects to Alexa by using the Bluetooth Low-Energy (BLE) mesh protocol, your product must meet the following requirements before you apply for WWA certification.
 For more details about the BLE mesh protocol, see the Bluetooth Specification List.

 - Your product must support BLE Mesh v1.1 and the following specifications:

 - Mesh Profile 1.0.1

 - Mesh Device Properties 1.1